skillrecordings/products/apps/skill-stack-docs/src/pages/docs/components/module-collection.md

 ### Metadata

-Contains information about section or lesson count and acts as toggle to open/close all of sections at once.
+Contains information about section or lesson count and acts as toggle to quickly open/close all sections at once.

 ### Sections

-Contains `Section`.
+A list of `Section`s.

 ### Section

-Contains `Lessons`.
+Accordion with nested `Lessons`.

 ### Lessons

-Contains `Lesson`.
+A list of `Lesson`s.

+### Lesson

+Link with lesson title.